 One of the most beneficial solutions out there is the AeroGarden Ultra LED.
-This tabletop hydroponics system uses LED lights and an LCD control screen to help you grow up to seven plants at a time right in your own home.
+This tabletop hydroponic system uses LED lights and an LCD control screen to help you grow up to seven plants at a time right in your own home.

 The manufacturer has tuned the light wavelengths to the ideal spectrum for photosynthesis rather than just illumination, which helps support strong growth and good plant health.
-And, because this is a hydroponics system, there’s no need for dirt.
+And, because this is a hydroponic grow system, there’s no need for dirt.
 Your herbs grow right in the water and nutrient mixture.
 The LCD screen provides you with prompts to help guide you through the entire growing process, so even novice gardeners have nothing to worry about.

 Balancing your mind and body, supporting a healthy diet and improving your health can be as simple as ensuring that you include these five herbs in your meals.
-Growing them is simple thanks to modern hydroponics technology that ensures even those without a green thumb can grow healthy, vibrant plants.
+Growing them is simple thanks to modern hydroponic system technology that ensures even those without a green thumb can grow healthy, vibrant plants.
 There are also many other herbs that you can add to your indoor garden, such as chamomile, dill, turmeric, and ginseng.